oliviergauthier/gradle-wording-plugin/Readme.md

-# Spring Messages Wording Gradle Plugin
+# Android and Spring Messages Wording Gradle Plugin

 ## Summary

 This plugin allow you to manage android app's wording with simple Google Sheet file.
 Just create a sheet with columns for keys and wording.
 The plugin will generate or update existing strings files.
-Your product owner will be able to edit himself apllication's wording
+Your product owner will be able to edit himself wording for Spring or Android applications.

 ## Quick Start